PeterGrace/default-backend-rs/README.md

 I wanted to write a default-backend that supported a templating language and that also was able to emit metrics to prometheus.

+## Where to get it
+The latest image is always available on the docker hub, so `docker pull petergrace/default-backend-rs:latest` will get the latest version.

 ## How to deploy
 This backend can be deployed as a default-backend for ingress-nginx globally, or you can also deploy it multiple times for the purpose of having custom error pages per-ingress.
 The container listens on port 8000 for traffic.